 I looked up, and then went back to pounding out the horoscope.

 “It’s five o’clock and we don’t have a body,” Cristiano said.
 “I need a headline.
-Get back out on the streets, call the hopitals.
+Get back out on the streets, call the hospitals.
 I need a body in the next hour.”

 “One’s bound to show up,” said Farinha, hanging his blazer across his chair and his wet umbrella in the corner.